Gwlad: Background

-In late 2017, a preliminary meeting held by Royston Jones in Aberystwyth over the formation of a new pro-Welsh independence party.
+In late 2017, a preliminary meeting was held by Royston Jones in Aberystwyth over the formation of a new pro-Welsh independence party.
 In August 2018, Ein Gwlad (Our Nation) was founded in Llanelli, with Gwyn Wigley Evans as its leader.
 Evans said he wanted to dismantle the established and archaic UK political system that has "shackled and exploited the people of Wales for so long", whilst party member Siân Caiach claimed that "A lot of people in all parties, not just in Plaid Cymru, really would like Wales to be a better place, have a better government and have more autonomy and even independence."

 In February 2019, Ein Gwlad changed its name to Gwlad Gwlad (Nation Nation).
 For the 2019 United Kingdom general election, the party announced its intention to stand candidates in the four Welsh seats where Plaid Cymru had stood down in favour of other parties taking an anti-Brexit position as part of the "Unite to Remain" pact: Brecon and Radnorshire, Cardiff Central, Montgomeryshire and the Vale of Glamorgan.
 Evans said: "The 'Remain Alliance' has been cooked up in London between the Lib Dems, the Greens and Plaid, without local consultation of any sort.
 By standing in the four constituencies, we want to give an opportunity for people to cast a vote for real Welsh independence.
 A large number of people asked us to step into the breach, and this is what we have done."
 Ultimately, the party only stood in Cardiff Central (280 votes, 0.7%), Montgomeryshire (727 votes, 2.1%) and the Vale of Glamorgan (508 votes, 0.9%).

 On 24 March 2020, Gwlad Gwlad changed its name to just Gwlad.

 The party stood candidates in 14 of the 40 parliamentary constituencies in the 2021 Senedd election and a full slate of four candidates in each of the five Senedd regional lists.
 It averaged 0.6% in the regional lists, coming tenth with no candidates elected.
 The same day, Gwlad also stood in the 2021 election for a Police and Crime Commissioner for the Gwent Police area.
 Its candidate was Clayton Jones, who is a councillor on Ynysybwl and Coed-y-cwm Community Council.
 He came last with 2,615 votes, representing 1.4% of the total.

 On 21 September 2021, Gwlad was fined £200 by the Electoral Commission for late delivery of weekly donations and transactions reports for the 2019 UK general election, as well as the late delivery of its campaign spending return.